 Your intended prophylaxis protocol shapes system selection more than purchase price alone.
 Modern air polishing protocols diverge in methodology and claimed outcomes, though all are valid clinical approaches.

-Practices emphasizing traditional sodium bicarbonate protocols for stain removal and calculus disruption typically succeed equally well across all ten systems reviewed here.
+Practices emphasizing traditional sodium bicarbonate protocols for stain removal and calculus disruption typically succeed equally well across all thirteen systems reviewed here.
 Practices interested in glycine powder delivery for subgingival biofilm management should prioritize systems explicitly compatible with glycine (EMS AIRFLOW series, for example).

 For practices investigating alternative protocols such as erythritol or amino acid powders—which show emerging evidence for sensitivity reduction and periodontal benefit—confirm powder compatibility with your chosen system before purchase.
 Some handpiece systems, due to their basic reservoir design, may struggle with specialty powders.